Skip to Main Content

 Paul M. Forlano

-Areas of Expertise: Using fish as model systems, Paul Forlano's lab employs a combination of evolutionary/systems neuroscience with a molecular and cellular approach in order to identify the mechanisms underlying steroid-induced neural plasticity and sex differences in brain and behavior.
-These studies focus on vocal, auditory and neuroendocrine circuits that are conserved across vertebrates.
+Areas of Expertise: Using fish as model systems, Paul Forlano's lab employs a combination of evolutionary/systems neuroscience with a cellular and molecular approach in order to identify neurochemical interactions in circuitry underlying auditory-driven social behavior, mechanisms of steroid-induced neural plasticity, and sex differences in brain and behavior.
+These studies largely focus on vocal, auditory, and neuroendocrine circuits that are conserved across vertebrates.

 Yu Gao